 Security related to employee personal devices at work is an important consideration which affects both employees and employers.
 Other factors that should be considered are diverse devices and OS platforms, legal compliance, and BYOD policies.

-Here is a checklist for BYOD best practices to implement a successful Bring Your Own Device program.
+BYOD best practices checklist to implement a successful Bring Your Own Device program.

 Make security your priority